Backbone Layer Encryption

 Abbreviated: PubId

-The identity’s public key which acts as the primary form of verifying data signed by an identity.
-Only with a known Identity Signature Public Key of an identity, the signature of an identity can be securely verified.
+The Identity’s public key which acts as the primary form of verifying data signed by an Identity.
+Only with a known Identity Signature Public Key of an Identity, the signature of an Identity can be securely verified.

-With the identity’s public key, the identity’s address is calculated.
+With the Identity’s public key, the Identity’s address is calculated.

 Synchronization Base Secret Key

 The secret key which is used to derive the synchronization derived secret keys.
-The synchronization base secret key is randomly generated on creation for every identity.
+The synchronization base secret key is randomly generated on creation for every Identity.
 The symmetric keys which are derived from the synchronization base key and are used to actually encrypt/decrypt the synchronization events.

 Device Keys

-One identity has one to many devices using the identity.
+One Identity has one to many devices using the Identity.
 In order to authenticate the devices between each other, a device creates an own signing key, which will never leave the device.

 Device Signature Private Key

-Every device of an identity has its own private key which is also not shared to other devices.
-With this, it is possible to have multi-factor authentication capabilities across different devices of one identity.
+Every device of an Identity has its own private key which is also not shared to other devices.
+With this, it is possible to have multi-factor authentication capabilities across different devices of one Identity.

 Additionally, the private signature keys can be used to sign data which is synchronized across devices.